hisaac/numberology/README.md

 ### Planned Implementations

-Links go to the git branch for that language's implementation.
+Links go to the git branch for that language’s implementation.

 - ActionScript
 - Ada